 Curlew & Lapwing survey

 The aim of the survey is to establish where, and how many, pairs of each species remain in our study area so that we can work with farmers and landowners to try to reverse their decline.

 The survey is straightforward and requires only three visits between the end of March and mid June.
 Anyone who is interested in birds can take part: you don’t need to be an expert!
 Simple survey instructions and recording forms are provided and there is a practical fieldwork training session for anyone who feels that it would be helpful.

 As well as the two main target species, participants can record up to 22 other species of farmland birds of conservation interest; however, this is an optional extra for confident birders.
 The primary objective is to find Curlews and Lapwings, so if that’s what you want to do, please join in!

-Fieldwork for the 2020 season was paused in response to the Covid-19 lockdown and resumed in mid-May.
-Although we were not be able to conduct a full survey, we are optimistic that we can make a reasonable estimate of the number of breeding pairs of Curlew and Lapwing in our study area this year.
+Fieldwork for the 2020 season was paused in response to the March Covid-19 lockdown and resumed in mid-May.
+Although unable to conduct a full survey, we gathered enough data to make credible estimates of the number of breeding pairs of Curlew and Lapwing in our study area and saw a welcome increase in the number of records for Kestrel, Cuckoo and – in particular – Red Kite.
 Thank you to everyone who surveyed a tetrad or contributed casual records.

-If you would like to get involved in next year’s survey, please contact us – details at the top of the page.
+We do now have some ground to make up and urgently need more volunteers to help with this year’s survey.
+If you would like to get involved, please contact us – details at the top of the page.

 For further information about the survey, click here.